Martin Luther King Jr.’s daughter uses his filibuster quote to call out senators McConnell, Sinema - NewsBreak

 President Joe Biden and Senate Majority Leader Chuck Schumer, D-NY, hoped that changing filibuster rules would get the voting bills passed , but the idea doesn’t have support from the entire party.

 Sinema, as well as Sen. Joe Manchin , D-W.Va., have been particularly vocal against their party’s majority wishes.
 On Thursday, Sinema made a speech on the Senate floor to announce she still wants to keep the filibuster as it is.
-Manchin released a written statement reiterating his stance as well.House passes voting rights package, setting up Senate filibuster showdown
+Manchin released a written statement reiterating his stance as well.‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags

 Republicans have been pleased by their position, with McConnell saying: “It was extraordinarily important and [Sinema] has, as a conspicuous act of political courage, saved the Senate as an institution.”